TheJoboReal/Noter/Uni/Notes/NewNotes/Timeline.md

 ## September
 * Get animal Re-ID from elephant article up and running.
 And run some test on it.
 * Get camera on the Raspberry Pi up and running.
+* Get YOLO running on the Pi for simple animal detection.
 * Read literature.